A Recumbent Bike with iPad Apps & Green Power

 The LifeSpan R7000i Commercial Recumbent Bike is sold with commercial and residential warranties.
 This comfortable ride has a 20-pound flywheel and a variety of preset workouts.
 It offers iPad integration for advanced tracking of health and workout data.

-The comfortable and durable R7000i Commercial Recumbent Bike is LifeSpan’s top recumbent bike for 2015.
+The comfortable and durable R7000i Commercial Recumbent Bike is LifeSpan’s top recumbent bike for this year.
 This low impact fitness machine is made to commercial standards, but warranties are available for both commercial and residential buyers.
 The R7000i can spin for up to 9/hours a day — and with self-generated energy, it won’t add to electricity bills.

 The LifeSpan R7000i is suitable for weight loss, cardiovascular training and light to intermediate strength training.
 It has a 20-pound flywheel, 16 resistance levels, lots of built-in workouts, and iPad integration for fitness planning and tracking.